 - Be a 501 (c)(3) nonprofit organization

 - Provide services that align with the WEHF mission.
-Priority consideration is given to projects specifically designed to meet the unique needs of senior adults.
+Priority consideration is given to projects specifically designed to meet the unique needs of older adults.

 - Demonstrate capacity to deliver services that achieve meaningful and measurable outcomes

 - Provide services in one or more of the following middle Tennessee counties: Cheatham, Davidson, Robertson, Rutherford, Sumner, Williamson, Wilson